 Process effectiveness and efficiency measures.
 Measures and indicators of process effectiveness and efficiency might include the following:

-This item asks about your student- and other customer-focused performance results, which demonstrate how well you have been satisfying your students and other customers and engaging them in loyalty‐building relationships, and enhancing the customer experience.
+This item asks about your student- and other customer-focused performance results, which demonstrate how well you have been satisfying your students and other customers, engaging them in loyalty‐building relationships, and enhancing the customer experience.

 Your performance as viewed by your customers.
 This item focuses on all relevant data to determine and help predict your performance as viewed by your students and other customers.
 Relevant data and information include the following: